Smulemun/music-to-image/README.md

 <!-- ABOUT -->
 ## About the project
 The project's goal is to convert music into visual artwork using advanced techniques, enhancing the creative intersection of audio and visual domains.
-To achieve this, we use CLIP sound embeddings and a self-trained GAN as our image generator
+To achieve this, we use CLIP sound embeddings and a self-trained Diffusion Model as our image generator

 <!-- MODEL -->
 ## Model Architecture